-Warning: ONLY use rapid-acting U-100 NovoLog® (insulin aspart), Humalog® (insulin lispro), and Admelog® (insulin lispro) insulin in the Omnipod 5 System as they have been tested and found to be safe for use with this system.
-NovoLog, Humalog, and Admelog are compatible with the Omnipod 5 System for use up to 72 hours (3 days).
-Follow your healthcare provider's directions for how often to replace the Pod.
+Warning: ONLY use rapid-acting U-100 NovoLog[®]/NovoRapid[®] (insulin aspart), Humalog[®] (insulin lispro) and Admelog[®] / Insulin lispro Sanofi[®] (insulin lispro) insulin in the Omnipod 5 System as they have been tested and found to be safe for use with this system.
+NovoLog/NovoRapid, Humalog and Admelog / Insulin lispro Sanofi are compatible with the Omnipod 5 System for use up to 72 hours (3 days).
+Follow your healthcare provider's directions on how often to replace the Pod.

 Warning: ALWAYS be prepared to inject insulin with an alternative method if insulin delivery from the Pod is interrupted.
-You are at increased risk for developing hyperglycemia if insulin delivery is interrupted because the Pod only uses rapid-acting U-100 insulin.
+You are at increased risk for developing hyperglycaemia if insulin delivery is interrupted because the Pod only uses rapid-acting U-100 insulin.
 Failure to have an alternative method of insulin delivery can lead to very high glucose or diabetic ketoacidosis (DKA).
-Ask your healthcare provider for instructions for handling interrupted insulin delivery.
+Ask your healthcare provider for instructions on handling interrupted insulin delivery.

 Warning: NEVER use insulin that is expired or cloudy in the Pod as it may be damaged.
-Using damaged or expired insulin could cause hyperglycemia and put your health at risk.
+Using damaged or expired insulin could cause hyperglycaemia and put your health at risk.

-Warning: AVOID administering insulin, such as by injection or inhalation, while wearing an active Pod as this could result in hypoglycemia.
+Warning: AVOID administering insulin, such as by injection or inhalation, while wearing an active Pod, as this could result in hypoglycaemia.
 The Omnipod 5 System cannot track insulin that is administered outside of the system.
 Consult your healthcare provider about how long to wait after manually administering insulin before you start Automated Mode.